 “Various people can find themselves [socially isolated].
 But some circumstances can make people more vulnerable than others,” she says.
 “Things like having a limited knowledge of English or French can be isolating.
-People who have a lot of responsibility for providing care to other people in their household — that makes you less able to leave the house.
+People with responsibility for providing care to family members can be less able to leave the house.
 And there are challenges around transportation.
-If you don’t have access to a car in areas without good public transportation, you can’t get out to meet with people.”
+Without access to a car or good public transportation, you can’t get out to meet with people.”

-So Hynie was buoyed by the results of a recent program by the Canadian Mental Health Association called Minding Our Bodies.
-The series of projects promoted healthy eating and exercise for people as a way of improving mental health.
+So Hynie was encouraged by the results of a multi-year program by the Canadian Mental Health Association.
+The Minding Our Bodies project series promoted healthy eating and exercise to improve mental health.